 Are caracals legal in Washington state?

-The Washington State Department of Agriculture’s website states that it is illegal to possess wild animals.
-The caracal is a wild animal.
-They list some of the animals which are illegal to own and in that shortlist is the bobcat.
-This reinforces my belief that the caracal is illegal to own in Washington state.
-The website also lists “dangerous animal law”.
-Under this law some animals are illegal to own.
-Surprisingly, under RCWs, Title 16, Chapter 16.30, Section 16.30.010, “Potentially dangerous wild animal” means one of the following types of animal whether bred in the wild or in captivity, and any or all hybrids thereof: Family felidae, only lions, tigers, captive-bred cougars, Jaguars, cheetahs, leopards, snow leopards, and clouded leopards.
+Under RCWs, Title 16, Chapter 16.30, Section 16.30.010, “Potentially dangerous wild animal” means one of the following types of animal whether bred in the wild or in captivity, and any or all hybrids thereof: Family felidae, only lions, tigers, captive-bred cougars, Jaguars, cheetahs, leopards, snow leopards, and clouded leopards.
+It is illegal to own a potentially dangerous wild animal.

 Caracal kittens.
 Picture in public domain in my view.

-Washington state say that it is illegal to possess wild animals and therefore the default position that it is illegal to possess a caracal.
-Thereafter, I would suggest that you ring up Washington Department of Fish and Wildlife and discuss the detail with them.
+I would suggest that you ring up Washington Department of Fish and Wildlife and discuss the detail with them if you have doubts about my assessment.
 No doubt they will get to the point very quickly and tell you the sort of permit you need in order to own and possess a caracal in this state.
+Note: I have telephoned them in the past but sadly no one was there to provide an answer.

 Cross-reference

-I would cross-reference federal animal laws and more local animals laws i.e. city regulations, to make sure that there isn’t a clash.
-It is complicated I think.
-You have to be careful.
+It might be wise to cross-reference federal animal laws and more local animals laws i.e. city regulations, to make sure that there isn’t a clash.
+However, I believe my assessment is correct.
+Please comment if you can add some details.

 Owing a caracal as a pet